Hookah: Gaza

-Persia
+Iran

-The exact date of the first use of ḡalyān in Persia is not known.
-However, the earliest known literary evidence of the hookah, anywhere, comes in a quatrain by Ahlī Shirazi (d.
+The earliest known literary evidence of the hookah, anywhere, comes in a quatrain by Ahlī Shirazi (d.
 1535), a Persian poet, referring to the use of the ḡalyān, thus dating its use at least as early as the time of the Shah Ṭahmāsp I. This suggests, the hookah was already in use in ancient Persia, and it made its way into India soon afterward.

-Although the Safavid Shah ʿAbbās I strongly condemned tobacco use, towards the end of his reign smoking ḡalyān and čopoq (q.v.) had become common on every level of the society, women included.
+Although the Safavid Shah ʿAbbās I strongly condemned tobacco use, towards the end of his reign smoking ḡalyān and čopoq had become common on every level of the society, women included.
 In schools, both teachers and students had ḡalyāns while lessons continued.
 Shah Safi of Persia (r.
 1629–42) declared a complete ban on tobacco, but the income received from its use persuaded him to soon revoke the ban.
 The use of ḡalyāns became so widespread that a group of poor people became professional tinkers of crystal water pipes.
 During the time of Abbas II of Persia (r.
 1642–1666), use of the water pipe had become a national addiction.
 The shah (king) had his own private ḡalyān servants.
 Evidently the position of water pipe tender (ḡalyāndār) dates from this time.
 Also at this time, reservoirs were made of glass, pottery, or a type of gourd.
 Because of the unsatisfactory quality of indigenous glass, glass reservoirs were sometimes imported from Venice.
 In the time of Suleiman I of Persia (r.
 1694–1722), ḡalyāns became more elaborately embellished as their use increased.
 The wealthy owned gold and silver pipes.
 The masses spent more on ḡalyāns than they did on the necessities of life.

 An emissary of Sultan Husayn (r.
 1722–32) to the court of Louis XV of France, on his way to the royal audience at Versailles, had in his retinue an officer holding his ḡalyān, which he used while his carriage was in motion.
 We have no record indicating the use of ḡalyān at the court of Nader Shah, although its use seems to have continued uninterrupted.
-There are portraits of Karim Khan of the Zand Dynasty of Iran and Fat′h-Ali Shah Qajar that depict them smoking the ḡalyān.
+There are portraits of Karim Khan of the Zand dynasty of Iran and Fat′h-Ali Shah Qajar that depict them smoking the ḡalyān.

 Iranians have a special tobacco called Khansar (خانسار, presumably name of the origin city, Khvansar).
 The charcoals would be put on the Khansar without foil.

+The Iranian Shia marja' Mirza Shirazi issued his historical fatwa: "In the name of God, the Merciful, the Beneficent.
+Today the use of both varieties of tobacco, in whatever fashion is reckoned war against the Imam of the Age – may God hasten his advent."
+The fatwa sparked a huge movement to the extent that even in the private quarters of Naser al-Din Shah Qajar (r.
+1848–1896), hookahs were broken.